drewcark/DS5500-drug-discovery/README.md

   pip install -r requirements.txt

 to run the model analysis:
-  unzip the data files in Data Files open a terminal window in the main folder to observe preprocessing navigate to Data Preprocessing and run "python DDI_prep.py" to obtain data with molecular features and Morgan Fingerprints
+  - unzip the data files in Data Files
+  - open a terminal window in the main folder
+  - to observe preprocessing navigate to Data Preprocessing and run "python DDI_prep.py" to obtain data with molecular features and Morgan Fingerprints
 	-(end product is "DDI_eq_feat.parquet" and "DDI_red_feat.parquet")
-  navigate to Model Implementation, and:
+  - navigate to Model Implementation, and:
-    run "jupyter notebook feature_engineering.ipynb" for the feature engineering and simple GNN with individual features run "jupyter notebook DDI_model_compare.ipynb" for hyperparameter optimization of a deep feedforward neural network vs a graph neural network
+  - run "jupyter notebook feature_engineering.ipynb" for the feature engineering and simple GNN with individual features
+  - run "jupyter notebook DDI_model_compare.ipynb" for hyperparameter optimization of a deep feedforward neural network vs a graph neural network
   	-both of which use datasets with molecular features and Morgan Fingerprints
     run "jupyter notebook MolGraphGNN.ipynb" for Molecular Graphs and GNN

-to run gui:
+to run GUI:
 download dnn_model_red.keras from model_link.txt
 open gui.py, drugbank.csv, chembl_22_clean_1576904_sorted_std_final.csv and dnn_model_red.keras.
 open terminal in the application you are running in.